gicking/STM8_Fault-Tolerant_SW/README.md

   - Optional activation by boot-ROM via [option bytes](#option-bytes), see e.g. [STM8S207K8 datasheet](https://www.st.com/resource/en/datasheet/stm8s207k8.pdf), section 8.
 Default timeout after reset is 16ms

+  - If IWDG is activated via option bytes and RAM test is used, special attention is required, see [RAM test](#ram-test) notes

 For a "normal" (i.e. not safety critical) software I generally configure the timeout period to 2x the longest main loop execution time.
 This covers the clock mismatch between CPU and LSI clocks, and still provides some buffer for timing deviations.

 The IWDG example demonstrates a slightly improved concept compared to the most simple one, described above (*service IWDG once per main loop*).
 Essentially it adds a small state machine, which ensures that IWDG is only serviced after each sub-routine has been executed exactly once.
 The remaining weak lines are the actual IWDG service at the end of the main loop, and the line where the final state value is set within *test_4()*.